 The highest number of drivers to finish on the same lap as the race winner at Monaco is 15, which happened in 2013.
 There have only been seven occasions where more than ten drivers have finished on the lead lap at this track – and all of those occurrences have happened after 2010.

-The 2019 Monaco Grand Prix was the first where more than 18 cars have reached the chequered flag.
+The 2019 Monaco Grand Prix was the first in which more than 18 cars have reached the chequered flag.
 19 cars crossed the line in 2019.
-The least number of cars to reach the end is three, in the chaotic 1996 event.
+The fewest number of cars to reach the end is three, in the chaotic 1996 event.